How to Avoid International ATM Fees When Traveling Abroad

 Fee TypeWho Charges ItTypical CostHow to Avoid It

-ATM SurchargeATM Operator$2–$5 per withdrawalUse surcharge-free networks
+ATM SurchargeATM Operator$2–$5 per withdrawalUse partner-bank or surcharge-free network ATMs

-Out-of-Network FeeYour Bank$2–$5 per withdrawalUse partner banks overseas
+Out-of-Network FeeYour Bank$2–$5 per withdrawalUse partner banks overseas or a no-fee bank

 For fee-free ATMs in the U.S., see our Best No-Fee ATMs Nationwide Guide.